The mod $p$ Riemann-Hilbert correspondence and the perfect site: -modules

 \begin{definition} A (discrete) $\wfr$-module $M$ is said to be \emph{holonomic} if it is algebraic and if it is compact in the category of algebraic $\wfr$-modules. \end{definition}

-\begin{remark} Since $\mathcal{D}_{\mathrm{alg}}(\wfr)^{\leq 0}$ is compactly generated by \Cref{algebraicgenerators}, it follows that the category of algebraic $\wfr$-modules (the heart) is compactly generated, with compact generators the cokernels of maps between finite direct sums of the objects of \Cref{examplesofalgebraic}. \end{remark}
+\begin{remark} Since $\mathcal{D}_{\mathrm{alg}}(\wfr)^{\leq 0}$ is compactly generated by \Cref{algebraicgenerators}, it follows that the category of algebraic $\wfr$-modules (the heart) is compactly generated, with compact objects the cokernels of maps between finite direct sums of the objects of \Cref{examplesofalgebraic}.
+It also follows that an algebraic $\wfr$-module is holonomic if and only if it is finitely presented as a module over $\wfr$. \end{remark}

 \begin{proposition} If $R \to R'$ is any map of perfect $\mathbb{F}_p$-algebras, the extension of scalars functor $W(R')[F^{\pm 1}] \otimes^{\mathbb{L}}_{\wfr} (-): \mathcal{D}_{\mathrm{alg}}(\wfr) \to \mathcal{D}_{\mathrm{alg}}(W(R')[F^{\pm 1}])$ is $t$-exact. \end{proposition} \begin{proof} Since the functor is clearly right $t$-exact, it suffices to show that if $M$ is a discrete algebraic $\wfr$-module, then $W(R')[F^{\pm 1}] \otimes^{\mathbb{L}}_{\wfr} M$ is discrete.
 This follows from \cite[Th.~3.5.1]{BLRH} (and reduction by d\'evissage to the case $pM =0 $). \end{proof}